realbabi/realbabi/README.md

 ## Objective

 My journey in Information Technology has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+My interests have also captured cloud infrastructure and security.

 ## Skills
 <!--